alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 ```
 9.1.
 Two ways to do this

 9.1.1.
-Create and apply the `resourcequota` YAML CRD
+Create and apply the `resourcequota` YAML CRD: `resource.yml`
 ```
 apiVersion: v1
 kind: ResourceQuota